Can You Use a Tennis Racket for Padel 2025?

 Many new padel players wonder: Can you use a tennis racket for padel?
-While both rackets may seem similar, they are designed for completely different sports.
-Using a tennis racket on a padel court can negatively impact gameplay, performance, and even cause injuries.
+While both rackets may seem similar, they are designed for different sports.
+Using a tennis racket on a padel court can negatively impact gameplay and performance and cause injuries.

 Is It Possible to Play Padel with a Tennis Racket?